 ✓PCIe 4.0 support

 ✓Ideal fan stop feature

 ✗High power consumption

-The graphics card is the most important rig element that comes after the processor.
-Also, it becomes necessary when you need to play high-end games, do content creations and 3D rendering, and play something heavy in nature.
+The graphics card is the most important rig’s element that comes after the processor.
+Also, it becomes necessary when you need to play high-end games, do content creation and 3D rendering, and play something heavy in nature.
 Interestingly, many of our users play games at a 1080p 144Hz refresh rate and need an all-rounder graphics card to fulfill such rated graphics needs.
-So, we have prepared an all-new article regarding choosing the best GPU for 1080p 144Hz.
+So, we have prepared an all-new article regarding choosing the best GPU for 1080p 144Hz gaming.

 However, choosing a perfect and compatible component becomes highly complex when you’re in a market filled with hundreds of cards.
-Don’t worry; we have added eight best out of best GPUs, keeping the needs of every user.
+Don’t worry; we have added eight best-out-of-best GPUs, keeping the needs of every user.
 Our list contains all types of products, and you can choose one according to your needs of budget, performance, cooling, speed, some specific technologies, and more.
-I recommend you to choose on knowing your usage and bucks weight in your pocket.
+I recommend you to select based on knowing your usage and bucks weight in your pocket.

 Frequently Asked Questions

 In the tech world, the first step towards perfection is the compatibility of an element.
 So, finding compatible graphics cards is significant.
 Before purchasing a GPU, you must check certain factors like size compatibility, performance, monitor type, FPS the card can provide, and cooling efficiency.
 For more in-detailed information, you can read the quick buying guide and tips section.